-A Note from our Drexel 100 Chair, Dana Dornsife'83
+A Note from our Drexel 100 Chair, DAVID R. GELTZER ‘77

 Honoring Drexel’s Most Distinguished Alumni

 The Drexel 100 is the University’s alumni hall of fame and it was launched in 1992 as part of the celebration surrounding Drexel’s 100th anniversary.
-Every two years, the Drexel community bestows this highest level of alumni recognition on a small, select group of graduates whose lifetime achievements have brought great honor to Drexel University and the Drexel University College of Medicine.
+Every two years, the Drexel community bestows this highest level of alumni recognition on a small, select group of graduates whose lifetime achievements have brought great honor to Drexel University.
 These achievements may be professional, civic, or in service to the University.

 Induction in the Drexel 100 is especially meaningful because it represents recognition by one’s peers.
 New members are elected only once every two years by the current Drexel 100 membership.
 Suggestions for candidates for The Drexel 100 are always welcome.
-Please forward the names of worthy alumni and the reasons why he or she should be honored to Ken Goldman, Associate Vice President of Major Gifts by email at email@example.com, by phone at 215-895-2607, or by fax at 215-895-4966.
+Please forward the names of worthy alumni and the reasons why he or she should be honored to Ken Goldman, Senior Associate Vice President, Presidential Initiatives in the Office of Institutional Advancement by email at email@example.com, by phone at 215-895-2607, or by fax at 215-895-4966.
 The Drexel 100 is a lasting tribute to the Drexel educational experience and how talented individuals have used that preparation to make a significant difference in the world.

 Chair, The Drexel 100

 BS, LeBow College of Business, 1989